eldade/PageAlignedArray/README.md

 ```

 **NOTE:** While it is safe to mutate the contents of the array after generating a buffer, keep in mind that you must generate a new buffer each time the length of the array changes, otherwise Metal won't know the array's new length.

+##Suitable for large datasets
+Because of the page-alignment constraint, `PageAlignedArray` has a minimum allocation size of one page, which translates to 16Kb on most iOS devices.
+This means that it is mostly suitable for larger, 100Kb+ datasets.
+Smaller datasets will cause significant memory waste with negligible performance benefits.